gerbilbyte/URL-Modifier/README.md

 ### Firefox for Android (Fenix)

+The following instructions are now invalid.
+The latest version can be found on the Mozilla Add-on page.
+Simply navigate to https://addons.mozilla.org/en-GB/firefox/addon/url-modifier-by-gerbil/

 1. Download the latest signed `.xpi` from the [Releases](../../releases) page
 2. Transfer it to your device (email, Google Drive, USB, etc.)
 3. Open Firefox on Android, tap the address bar, and navigate to the file — or open it from a file manager